arvenjadeaguilar/cellagri-cms/src/pages/jobs/2018-03-04-web-developer-at-just.md

 ---
-title: Web Developer at Just
+title: Frontend Developer at Just
-position: Web Developer
+position: Frontend Developer
 templateKey: jobs-post
-path: /jobs/just/web-developer
+path: /jobs/just/frontend-developer
 date: 2018-03-05T04:17:52.648Z
 companyRelated: /just
 ---
-Are you a local Web Developer who is deeply passionate about the web and loves to make user experiences innovative and dynamic?
+Are you a local **Frontend Developer** who is deeply passionate about the web and loves to make user experiences innovative and dynamic?
 Just, Inc. is a fun, hard-working, experienced design team looking for a versatile and passionate Developer to join us and help drive front end web development and component implementation.
 The ideal candidate will embrace a highly collaborative, autonomous, creative team-dynamic that rewards quality performance, effective communication and compelling projects that will take Just to the next level.

 **You Will:**